Sekolah Kebangsaan Sungai Binjai: The emblem

-The Flag
+The flag

 The flag is one of the main school identity used to honor the school in every rally held in both morning and evening session.
 The creators of this flag unknown, but the use of both Blue and Yellow each has its own meaning to it.
 It was said that the Yellow represents the royal colors, also symbolizing respect.
 Being pointed in triangle shape towards the Blue field symbolizes the respect towards harmony and unity of all citizens of SK Sungai Binjai.

 The flag also had been brought to any activities that the school had represented and were used to be waived and shown whenever the school representative had won some of the competitions and activities.

-Extra Curricular/Co-Academics Activities and Achievements
+Extracurricular and co-academics activities and achievements

 Basically, all co-curricular activities in SKSB only available for Level 2 (Year 4 - Year 5) pupils/students.
 Each and every pupils may choose any kinds of sports, uniformed bodies and co-academics clubs and associations that suit their interest.